Trading off Accuracy for Speedup: Multiplier Bootstraps for Subgraph Counts: Main results

 \subsection{Theoretical guarantees for approximate linear bootstrap}

-In this section, we show that the linear bootstrap statistic using the approximate moments in Eq \ref{eq:define-h1-tilde} is indeed first-order correct under appropriate sparsity conditions as long as $N$ is large enough.
-For theorem~\ref{thm: apprx-linear-bootstrap}, we will use the following assumption: \begin{assumption} We assume the following: \begin{enumerate} \item[(a)] $\tau_n/\rho_n^s\geq c>0$, for some constant $c$. \item[(b)] $0<w(u,v)<C$, for some constant $C$. \end{enumerate} \end{assumption} The first condition is a standard non-degeneracy assumption for U-statistics.
+In this section, we show that the linear bootstrap statistic using the approximate moments in Eq~\ref{eq:define-h1-tilde} is indeed first-order correct under appropriate sparsity conditions as long as $N$ is large enough.
+In this section, we make the following assumptions: \begin{assumption} \begin{enumerate} \item[(a)] $\tau_n/\rho_n^s\geq c>0$, for some constant $c$. \item[(b)] $0<w(u,v)<C$, for some constant $C$. \end{enumerate} \end{assumption} The first condition is a standard non-degeneracy assumption for U-statistics.
+Boundedness of the graphon is also a common assumption; this assumption can be relaxed at the cost of longer proofs.
+In what follows, let: